-“The Warden of the Lodge. . .shall take trial of the art of memory and science thereof of every fellow craft and every apprentice according to their vocation and in case that they have lost any point thereof. . . pay the penalty as follows for their slothfulness.. .”
+The Warden of the Lodge. . .shall take trial of the art of memory and science thereof of every fellow craft and every apprentice according to their vocation and in case that they have lost any point thereof. . . pay the penalty as follows for their slothfulness.. .
 Second Schaw Statutes of 1599.

-The phrase ‘Art of Memory’ is very interesting in this context as during the sixteenth century it had far greater connotations than it may to the modern reader.
-In contemporary Scottish correspondence the term is always used to refer to a specific set of memory disciplines and techniques that had evolved from classical Greek mnemonics.
-This was a method whereby one would create a memory palace using one's imagination.
-This could be based on areal or imaginary place which, using intensive imagination, one would build up in the memory to the degree that it could be visited with ease.
-This memory palace could then be used as a kind of mnemonic storehouse.
+During the sixteenth century Art of Memory had far greater connotations than it may to the modern reader.
+It referred to a specific set of memory disciplines and techniques whereby one would create a memory palace.
+This could be based on areal or imaginary place which, using intensive imagination, one would build up in the memory to the degree that it could be easily visited and used as a kind of mnemonic storehouse.

-By the time of the Schaw Statutes, this art of memory had been very much part of Renaissance society and existed in Schaw’s time in many different forms and styles.
+By Schaws time, this art of memory existed in many different forms.
 Not only was it commonly believed to be a very good method of memorising speeches, but also a great form of moral training - a goal common to Freemasonry.
-Even beyond this,there were some who also believed that this mysterious art had far more potential and could even have supernatural effects on the world.
+Beyond this,there were some who believed that this mysterious art had far more potential and could even have supernatural effects on the world.

-So why did Schaw legislate to make the practice of the art of memory mandatory for Masons and why did they need to be tested in this art?
-Could it have been a reference to Masonic ritual and if so, does this mean the Masonic lodge is a memory palace of some form?
+So why did Schaw make it mandatory for Masons to practice the art of memory, and why did they need to be tested in this art?
+Was it a reference to Masonic ritual and if so, does this mean the Masonic lodge is a form of memory palace?
 If this is indeed the case, then by exploring what school of mnemonics it evolved from it can tell us something of the intentions behind the ritual.
 Was Masonry developed as a form of moral training for good Christian builders, or could its rituals have evolved from a more ambitious or mystical purpose?